 In this study ultra-high resolution electrospray ionization (ESI) FT-ICR MS is used to conduct a detailed analysis of the compound specific composition of precipitation in the mass range 50-500 Da collected in New Jersey, USA.
-Three main compound classes with both biogenic and anthropogenic sources were detected in the precipita-
+Four main compound classes with both biogenic and anthropogenic sources were detected in the precipitation.
+Some compounds detected have distinct primary sources; however, the majority of these compounds are formed from secondary processes, and can be incorporated into rainwater either from cloud droplets directly, or from SOA formed through gas phase, aerosol phase, and in-cloud reactions.

-Sample collection and analysis 2 20
+2 Sample collection and analysis

-Sample collection 2.1
+2.1 Sample collection